davidjoffe/dave_gnukem/README.md

 Recent:

+* Level Editor: New "Ctrl+F7" command shows overview of all levels, and some basic stats on 'important' gameplay items
 * Ctrl+Shift+W Large gameplay viewport mode (currently classified as a 'cheat')
 * All cheat keys (and debug/testing keys like H to inflict self-damage) must now first be enabled by pressing Ctrl+Shift+G to enable in-game debugging stuff
 * New cheat Backspace+PgUp increases firepower by one (added for testing)